10 Killer Kettlebell Exercises

 Do not bend or round your back – keep it straight or slightly concaved.

-Do not at any point lock the legs out
+Do not at any point lock the legs out.

-Muscles worked: primarily those of the shoulder but also the core, quads and calves.
+Muscles worked: Primarily those of the shoulder but also the core, quads and calves.

 The jerk – which can be performed either as a single or double arm movement – is one of the Titans of kettlebell exercises.
-It stands proud atop the craggy snow-capped peaks of Mt.
-Olympus alongside the likes of the ‘snatch’ the ‘swing’ and the dreaded ‘long cycle’.
+Why is it that the jerk holds such a lofty place of prominence?
+Well, for starters, it’s simply an awesome exercise that engages many different muscle groups.

 Furthermore, the jerk is a 24-carat gold full-body exercise and though the range of movement is comparatively constricted few muscles can sit back and relax when punching that bell above your head.
 Don’t believe me?
 Come back with your incredulity after completing a continuous 10 minute cycle with a 24kg bell.

-Teaching Points
+Teaching points

 To get the kettlebell into position you’ll need to follow steps 1 through to 5 of the previous tutorial – Killer Kettlebell Exercise #4: Clean and Press.